LaubPlusCo/Helix.Module.Sdk/README.md

 # Helix.Module.Sdk
 MSBuild extensions to support SDK-style project formats and multi-targeting in Sitecore Helix solutions.

-The Helix Module build SDK aims to simplify:
+The Helix Module build SDK aims to:

-* Keeping all modules for different Sitecore role types within the same Visual Studio solution
+* Simplify Keeping all modules for different Sitecore role types within the same Visual Studio solution
-* Publishing to different role types from a single solution using only msbuild
+* Streamlining publishing to different role types from a single solution using only msbuild
-* Creating environment specific deployments for multiple environments that has different Sitecore topologies using only msbuild
+* Switching between environments with different Sitecore topologies using only a single msbuild property
+* Remove msbuild plumbing setup when using SDK style projects for Sitecore platform modules
 * Remove platform module's dependency on Visual Studio's WebApplication.WebPublish target

 The latter enable developers to work solely in Visual Studio code even on old aspnet mvc or webforms solutions.